OutSystems/docs-product/src/extensibility-and-integration/external-database/connect-external-db.md

     ![](images/connect-external-db-5.png?width=600)

-## Configure the Extension to Use a Database Connection
+## Configure the extension to use a database connection

 After mapping the tables or views, use Service Center to configure which database connection the extension will use: